-Antarctic Artists and Writers Program
+Antarctic Artists and Writers Program (AAW)CONTACTS

-Important Notice to Proposers
+Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG), NSF 13-1, was issued on October 4, 2012 and is effective for proposals submitted, or due, on or after January 14, 2013.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 13-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 16-1), is effective for proposals submitted, or due, on or after January 25, 2016.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this funding opportunity.

-Full Proposal Deadline Date: May 1, 2014
+Full Proposal Deadline Date: June 1, 2017

-May 1, Annually Thereafter
+June 1, Annually Thereafter

-Proposals will be considered for field support in Antarctica beginning no sooner than a year after the May proposal deadline.
-Proposals will be considered for work aboard ship in the Southern Ocean beginning no sooner than seven months after the May proposal deadline.
+Proposals will be considered for field support in Antarctica beginning no sooner than a year after the June proposal deadline.
+Proposals will be considered for work aboard ship in the Southern Ocean beginning no sooner than seven months after the June proposal deadline.

 The Antarctic Artists and Writers Program furnishes U.S. Antarctic Program operational support, and round-trip economy air tickets between the United States and the Southern Hemisphere, to artists and writers whose work requires them to be in the Antarctic to complete their proposed project.
 The Program does not provide any funding to participants, including for such items as salaries, materials, completion of the envisioned works, or any other purpose.

 U.S. Antarctic Program infrastructure consists of three year-round stations and numerous austral-summer research camps in Antarctica, research ships in the Southern Ocean, and surface and air transportation.
-These assets support the artist and writer projects.
-The main purpose of the U.S. Antarctic Program is scientific research and education.
+These assets support the projects undertaken by the artists and writers.